skelsec/pypykatz/README.md

 ### Impersonating users
 Can spawn a new process as any user who has a process running on the machine.
-Can assign any available token of choise to your thread
+Can assign any available token of choice to your thread
 This is just a basic stuff really.
-Reson is there that I hate to constanly use psexec to get a system shell from admin...
+Reason is there that I hate to constanly use psexec to get a system shell from admin...

 ### other stuff
 yeah... check the code. it has comments and stuff...